-In your opinion, what are the essentially attributes that any landscape architect should possess?
+In your opinion, what are the essential attributes that any landscape architect should possess?

-The Middle East has seen major developments in the landscaping industry over the past few years with major projects in the UAE, Qatar, and now Saudi Arabia.
+The Middle East has seen major developments in the landscaping industry over the past few years with major projects in the UAE, Qatar, Saudi Arabia and Egypt.
 Now the attention must be turned to sustaining these ‘Green’ landscapes for years to come.
-How can this be done baring in mind our environmental responsibility to reduce our carbon footprint and the limited skills of the maintenance workers who are left to preserve the landscapes, once the architects have handed over the job?
+How can this be done bearing in mind our environmental responsibility to reduce our carbon footprint and the limited skills of the maintenance workers who are left to preserve the landscapes once the architects have handed over the job?

 Water will become the most precious resource in the coming years and it’s likely to become a source of conflict.
 How can you as a landscape professional plan ahead in your work to ensure that water is treated with the respect it deserves and not wasted?

 Nowadays water conservation has become an ever pressing and controversial issue around the world; because many areas are experiencing drought, limited access to water, poor irrigation conditions, and lack of advanced utilities and infrastructure that could help allocate water.

 A professional landscape designer will have to ensure that installations and irrigation will be produced and installed diligently.
 Unfortunately, not all landscape designers can and will be able to review the way the irrigation lines are installed, however continuous testing must be done at all times, and careful allocation of water becomes the responsibility of any landscape architect.
 Moreover, the landscaper should understand more thoroughly the nature of the land so that he/she understands what is needed in terms of irrigation and installations and this will help optimize water consumption and quality and allocate such installations to zones and areas according to needs of plants and trees.